 And so began a series of calls, video chats, and in-person meetings with the team.

 I’m almost embarrassed about how long it took me to discern, but I wasn’t idle.
-I had serious conversations with my current manager about growth, interviewed with other companies, had many calls with the Archdiocesan leadership, and even visited to meet the team.
+I had serious conversations with my manager about growth, interviewed with other companies, had many calls with the Archdiocesan leadership, and even visited to meet the team.

 Before Uber, I had worked at two digital marketing agencies in Boston – focusing on digital advertising and content marketing.
 The role at the Archdiocese of Los Angeles seemed to merge all of my experience into a single role, with more leadership responsibilities.
 In Detroit, my new role presents even more chances for growth as a manager and marketer.

-his new role presented new and exciting experiences, but not without sacrifices.
+These roles brought me new and exciting experiences, but not without sacrifices.
 Moving far away from my family and friends, turning away from a career path I had worked so hard for, and leaving behind the glamor and perks of corporate life – would it all be worth it?